mwarddev/iceland/README.md

 Further research into the pros and cons of existing travel blogs helped me to ascertain important and viable elements and features needed to make my site successful.

+### Scope

+The Scope plane further defines the wants and needs of the user/customer.
+As such, the following requirements will need to be met:

+* What does the user want to accomplish?
+    * Knowledge about a potential destination to visit.

+* What does the user need to do in order to achieve their objective?
+    * Navigate through the site, read articles and view images.

+* What constraints does the site or app have to conform within?
+    * Limited build time and the use of only HTML & CSS.

+* What dynamic constraints do we have to meet?
+    * Make sure information is factually correct.